-The 2017 full actuarial investigation identified the following in the Defined Benefit category of which [Employer Name] is a contributing employer:
+The Fund's actuarial investigations identified the following for the Defined Benefit category of which [Employer name] is a contributing employer:

-- A VBI surplus of \$69.8 million - A total service liability surplus of \$193.5 million, and - A discounted accrued benefits surplus of \$228.8 million.
+2018 \$m 2017 \$m • A VBI surplus \$131.9 \$69.8 • A total service liability surplus \$218.3 \$193.5 • A discounted accrued benefits surplus \$249.1 \$228.8

-The VBI surplus means that the market value of the funds' assets supporting the defined benefit obligations exceed the vested benefits that the defined benefit members would have been entitled to if they had all exited on 30 June 2017.
+The VBI surplus means that the market value of the fund's assets supporting the defined benefit obligations exceed the vested benefits that the defined benefit members would have been entitled to if they had all exited on 30 June 2018.

-The total service liability surplus means that the current value of the assets in the Defined Benefit category plus expected future contributions exceeds the value of expected future benefits and expenses as at 30 June 2017.
+The total service liability surplus means that the current value of the assets in the Fund's Defined Benefit category plus expected future contributions exceeds the value of expected future benefits and expenses as at 30 June 2018.

-The discounted accrued benefit surplus means that the current value of the assets in the Fund's Defined Benefit category exceeds the value of benefits payable in the future but accrued in respect of service to 30 June 2017.
+The discounted accrued benefit surplus means that the current value of the assets in the Fund's Defined Benefit category exceeds the value of benefits payable in the future but accrued in respect of service to 30 June 2018.

-[Employer name] was notified of the 30 June 2017 VBI during August 2017.
+[Employer name] was notified of the 30 June 2018 VBI during August 2018 (2017: August 2017).

-The 2018 interim triennial actuarial investigation
+The 2019 interim triennial actuarial investigation

-An interim actuarial investigation will be conducted for the Fund's position as at 30 June 2018 as the Fund provides lifetime pensions in the Defined Benefit category.
-It is anticipated that this actuarial investigation will be completed by October 2018.
+An interim actuarial investigation will be conducted for the Fund's position as at 30 June 2019 as the Fund provides lifetime pensions in the Defined Benefit category.
+It is anticipated that this actuarial investigation will be completed by October 2019.

-If the employer has any 2011 funding call amounts outstanding at either 30 June 2018 or 30 June 2017, insert:
+If the employer has any 2011 funding call amounts outstanding at either 30 June 2019 or 30 June 2018, insert: